-The concentration is available to students who attend residencies at the Vermont campus.
+The concentration is available to students who attend residencies at the Vermont or Washington campuses.

-Twice a year, at the start of each semester, students who enroll in the Performance Creation Concentration attend an intensive eight-day residency at the College’s Plainfield, Vermont campus.
+Twice a year, at the start of each semester, students who enroll in the Performance Creation Concentration attend an intensive eight-day residency at the College’s Plainfield, Vermont campus or Port Townsend Washington campus.
 Residencies are a rich time of exploration, connection, and planning.

 The Plainfield campus in central Vermont is about a 15-minute drive from Montpelier, the capital of Vermont, and an hour from Burlington, one of Vermont’s largest cities.